-I forgot my password - is there any way ('backdoor') to recover the files from my TrueCrypt volume?
+I forgot my password - is there any way ('backdoor') to recover the files from my VeraCrypt volume?

-TrueCrypt does not allow recovery of any encrypted data without knowing the correct password or key.
-We cannot recover your data because we do not know and cannot determine the password you chose or the key you generated using TrueCrypt.
+We have not implemented any 'backdoor' in VeraCrypt (and will never implement any even if asked to do so by a government agency), because it would defeat the purpose of the software.
+VeraCrypt does not allow decryption of data without knowing the correct password or key.
+We cannot recover your data because we do not know and cannot determine the password you chose or the key you generated using VeraCrypt.
 The only way to recover your files is to try to "crack" the password or the key, but it could take thousands or millions of years (depending on the length and quality of the password or keyfiles, on the software/hardware performance, algorithms, and other factors).
-If you find this hard to believe, consider the fact that even the FBI was not able to decrypt a TrueCrypt volume after a year of trying.
+Back in 2010, there was news about the FBI failing to decrypt a TrueCrypt volume after a year of trying.
+While we can't verify if this is true or just a "psy-op" stunt, in VeraCrypt we have increased the security of the key derivation to a level where any brute-force of the password is virtually impossible, provided that all security requirements are provided.